Roller Skating: Starting Your Rollerskating Journey

 2. Rest and Immobilize: For minor sprains or strains, have the skater rest and avoid bearing weight on the injured limb.
 Immobilize the limb with a splint or wrap to prevent further movement.

-3. Apply Ice: Apply an or a bag of frozen vegetables wrapped in a towel to the injured area.
+3. Apply Ice: Apply an ice pack or a bag of frozen vegetables wrapped in a towel to the injured area.
 This will help reduce swelling and alleviate pain.
 Ice should be applied for 15-20 minutes every 2-3 hours.

 4. Elevate the Limb: If possible, elevate the injured limb above heart level to reduce swelling.